mdunham/iot-nodejs-daemon/README.md

  * To run locally: ```npm start``` output is logged to ```/root/cl-lcr-daemon/daemon-log.log```
  * To stop locally: ```npm stop```

-This application is developed by [Hot Coffey Design](http://hotcoffeydesign.com).
+This application is developed by [Matthew Dunham](http://linkedin.com/in/matthewdunham) at [Hot Coffey Design](http://hotcoffeydesign.com).